su2code/su2code.github.io/_docs/Build-SU2-From-Source.md

 ## Quick Compilation Guide ##

-This is a quick guide to compile and install a basic version of SU2.
-For more information on the requirements and a more detailed description of the build system continue reading the rest of this page.
+This is a quick guide to compile and install a *basic version* of SU2.
+For more information on the requirements and a more detailed description of the build system **continue reading** the rest of this page.

 Short summary of the minimal requirements:

 - C/C++ compiler
 - Python 3

+**Note:** all other necessary build tools and dependencies are shipped with the source code or are downloaded automatically.

 If you have these tools installed, you can create a configuration using the `meson.py` found in the root source code folder:
 ```